 - Proper topics for social conversation.

-- Letter writing, invitations and regrets.
+- Letter writing, invitations, regrets, and thank you notes.

 - How to set a formal dining table.

-It's well known that even Diana, Princess of Wales briefly attended the Institut Alpin Videmanette -- a famous finishing school in Switzerland!
+Even so, social skills are still quiet important, and many prominent schools have survived.
+It's well known that even Diana, Princess of Wales briefly attended the Institut Alpin Videmanette - a famous finishing school in Switzerland.

+In modern times these schools have evolved and are experiencing a resurgence, especially as the rich grow in numbers.
+And major corporations are jumping in and sending their prized employees to what they call Protocol or Etiquette schools, especially when dealing with foreign corporations.
 But long gone are the days when every city and small town in America had a "Miss Lovely's Finishing School for Girls".